 Ser vices that our plan pays for What you must pay Supervised exercise therapy (SET) \$0 The plan will pay for SET for members with symptomatic peripheral artery disease (PAD) who have a referral for PAD from the physician responsible for PAD treatment.
-The plan will pay for: Up to 36 sessions during a 12-week period if all SET requirements are met • An additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: • 30 to 60-minute sessions of a therapeutic exercise-training program for PAD in members with leg cramping due to poor blood flow (claudication) • In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD • Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques
+The plan will pay for: Up to 36 sessions during a 12-week period if all SET requirements are met An additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise-training program for PAD in members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques Authorization rules may apply.

-Services that our plan pays for What you must pay Urgent care Urgent care is care given to treat: A non-emergency that requires immediate medical care, or A sudden medical illness, or An injury, or A condition that needs care right away.
-If you require urgent care, you should first try to get it from \$0 You pay for your emergency, urgent care and emergency transportation outside of the U.S. and we will reimburse you a network provider.
+Services that our plan pays for What you must pay Urgent care is care given to treat: • A non-emergency that requires immediate medical care, or • A sudden medical illness, or • An injury, or • A condition that needs care right away.
+If you require urgent care, you should first try to get it from a network provider.
 However, you can use out-of-network providers when you cannot get to a network provider.
-We provide a \$50,000 benefit for emergency, urgent care and emergency transportation received outside the United States.
-Services are covered worldwide under the same conditions of medical necessity and appropriateness that would have applied if the same services were provided within the United States. up to \$50,000 per year.
+We provide a \$100,000 benefit for emergency, urgent care and emergency transportation received outside the United States.
+Services are covered worldwide under the same conditions of medical necessity and appropriateness that would have applied if the same services were provided within the United States.
 You must first pay for medical care received, obtain a discharge summary or equivalent medical documentation and proof of payment, preferably in English and U.S. dollars.
 Submit the reimbursement request with all supporting documentation to CalOptima and we will review for medical necessity and appropriateness before reimbursement is made.
+You pay for your emergency, urgent care and emergency transportation outside of the U.S. and we will reimburse you up to \$100,000 per year.

 Services that our plan pays for What you must pay

-ð Vision care \$0
+Vision care \$0

 We will pay for the following services:

 One routine eye exam every year; and

-• Up to to \$300 for eyeglasses (frames and lenses) or up to \$300 for contact lenses every two years.
+Up to to \$300 for eyeglasses (frames and lenses) or up to \$300 for contact lenses every two years.

 We will pay for outpatient doctor services for the diagnosis and treatment of diseases and injuries of the eye.
 For example, this includes annual eye exams for diabetic retinopathy for people with diabetes and treatment for age- related macular degeneration.

 For people at high risk of glaucoma, we will pay for one glaucoma screening each year.
 People at high risk of glaucoma include:

-• People with a family history of glaucoma
+People with a family history of glaucoma

 People with diabetes

-• African-Americans who are age 50 and older
+African-Americans who are age 50 and older

 Hispanic Americans who are 65 or older

 We will pay for one pair of glasses or contact lenses after each cataract surgery when the doctor inserts an intraocular lens.
 (If you have two separate cataract surgeries, you must get one pair of glasses after each surgery.
 You cannot get two pairs of glasses after the second surgery, even if you did not get a pair of glasses after the first surgery).